rkaiser0324/CakePress/README.md

 ## Credits

-This project was originally developed in 2007 by [Mariano Iglesias](https://github.com/mariano) and [Max](http://www.gigapromoters.com/blog/).
+This project was based upon the [Jake project](https://github.com/rkaiser0324/jake) which itself was originally developed in 2007 by [Mariano Iglesias](https://github.com/mariano) and [Max](http://www.gigapromoters.com/blog/).
 Further credits go to Dr. Tarique Sani for his insightful ideas.
-It is now maintained by [Rolf Kaiser](http://blog.echothis.com).
+Jake is now maintained by [Rolf Kaiser](http://blog.echothis.com).